 Newfield Kitchen Cupboard

-The Newfield Kitchen Cupboard food pantry provides supplemental food and personal care items at no cost to patrons, and serves a local community with many residents having limited financial resources.
+The Newfield Kitchen Cupboard food pantry provides supplemental food and personal care items at no cost to patrons and serves a local community with many residents having limited financial resources.

 Newfield Public Library

-Newfield Recreation Department
+Newfield Recreation

 The Learning Web

-The Learning Web provides a continuum of services and supports to help youth and young adults move steadily toward a positive adulthood through its three programs, Youth Exploration, Life Skills Prevention, and Youth Outreach.
-The Learning Web prioritizes academic support, career preparation and job search aid, housing, recreation programming, support services, transportation and family support.
-Secondarily (but still very critical) they help youth identify (and often accompanying them to) needed services for childcare, language assistance, health care, legal aid and tutoring.
+The Learning Web prioritizes academic support, career preparation, job search aid, housing, recreation programming, support services, transportation, and family support.
+Secondarily (but still very critically), they help youth identify (and often accompany them to) needed services for childcare, language assistance, healthcare, legal aid, and tutoring.

 Tompkins Learning Partners

-Tompkins Learning Partners serves adults who live or work in Tompkins County and who have English language or literacy needs.
+Tompkins Learning Partners (TLP) serves adults who live or work in Tompkins County and who have English language or literacy needs.
 Students seek to improve their ability to speak English, read, write, do math, or use computers.
-Many have goals to improve or gain employment, obtain High School Equivalency, become American citizens, or simply gain skills to navigate independently in the community.
+Many have goals to improve or gain employment, obtain a High School Equivalency, become American citizens, or simply gain skills to navigate independently in the community.
 Students in TLP’s program test at the low (beginner or basic) to intermediate (4-9th grade) literacy levels.
 They range from ages 18-80+, represent both urban and rural parts of the county, are typically under-resourced, and face multiple barriers in addition to literacy.

 Trumansburg After School Program